Al Horford NBA Playoffs Player Props: Celtics vs. 76ers

-Al Horford could make a big impact for the Boston Celtics at 7:30 PM on Tuesday against the Philadelphia 76ers in the 2023 NBA Playoffs.
+Al Horford and the rest of the Boston Celtics take the court versus the Philadelphia 76ers in the NBA Playoffs on Thursday, at 7:30 PM ET.

-Below we will dive into Horford's stats and trends, helping you make good picks on prop bets.

 Al Horford Prop Bets vs. the 76ers